oladimejiala/urlshortener/README.md

 # Overview

-TiinyURL is a modern URL shortening web application built with a full-stack architecture.
+UrlShortener is a modern URL shortening web application built with a full-stack architecture.
 It provides users with the ability to create short, memorable links from long URLs with optional customization and basic analytics tracking.
 The application features a clean, responsive single-page interface with real-time feedback and QR code generation for shortened URLs.

 # User Preferences